shorepine/tulipcc/docs/tulip_desktop.md

 You can download Tulip Desktop here:

  * [macOS universal build (Apple Silicon & Intel), 10.15 or later](https://github.com/bwhitman/tulipcc/releases/download/v0.2/Tulip_Desktop.dmg)
- * Windows build is forthcoming
  * For Linux, see the build instructions below
+ * Windows-native build is forthcoming, but it works under WSL using the Linux instructions!

 You don't need to compile your own Tulip Desktop unless you're a developer and want to work on Tulip (or on a platform we haven't uploaded a build for.)
 We regularly upload latest builds of Tulip Desktop for macOS.